 Our audit procedures included evaluating the design effectiveness and implementation of relevant key actuarial controls, including key data reconciliations and management review of the estimates.

-New business and claims data is a key input to the actuarial estimates.
+New business, claims and reinsurance data are key inputs to the actuarial estimates.
 Accordingly, we: